-- (2) A brief description of all contracts requiring the expenditure of funds by the Board; - (3) The action taken by the Board on all such contracts; - (4) An explanation of all programs relating to the discovery, promotion, and development of markets and industries for the utilization of dairy products and the direct expense associated with each program; - (5) The name and address of each member of the Board; and a brief description of the rules, regulations, and orders adopted and promulgated by the Board. - (6) Such report shall be reviewed by the Board Chair prior to filing, and shall be available to the public upon request. - 5.
+- (5) The name and address of each member of the Board; and a brief description of the rules, regulations, and orders adopted and promulgated by the Board. - (6) Such report shall be reviewed by the Board Chair prior to filing, and shall be available to the public upon request. - 5.
 In consideration of satisfactory and good faith performance of the Administrative Services described in Paragraph 4 by Midwest Dairy, the Board agrees to: - Reimburse Midwest Dairy monthly an administrative fee in association with the redirection of checkoff dollars by a producer to a qualified program other than Midwest Dairy.
 This administrative fee shall be one percent (1.0%) of the revenue collected from producers who choose this redirection option.
 Payment of the administrative fee by the Board shall be made provided that sufficient funds, as budgeted under Neb.
-Rev. Stat. § 2-3960, are generated and legislative appropriation is made. - The administrative fee shall be used to fund the Administrative Services provided by Midwest Dairy as described in Paragraph 4 of this Agreement. - 3) The amount of the administrative fee will be included in the monthly contractual payment of the unexpended fund balance as described in Paragraph 8 of this Agreement. - 6.
-Midwest Dairy shall provide the Board a summary evaluation report within thirty (30) days after the end of the contract period, including a summarization of revenue received and a general categorization by type of expenditure, expenditures made. - 7.
+Rev. Stat. § 2-3960, are generated and legislative appropriation is made. - 2) The administrative fee shall be used to fund the Administrative Services provided by Midwest Dairy as described in Paragraph 4 of this Agreement. - 3) The amount of the administrative fee will be included in the monthly contractual payment of the unexpended fund balance as described in Paragraph 8 of this Agreement. - Midwest Dairy shall provide the Board a summary evaluation report within thirty (30) days after the end of the contract period, including a summarization of revenue received and a general categorization by type of expenditure, expenditures made. - 7.
 In addition to the Administrative Services provided under Paragraph 4 above, Midwest Dairy shall provide the following services: